What is Really Powering F1?

 Max Verstappen Four-time F 1 World Champion

-At the same time, the race produced plenty of action.
-Early laps featured repeated overtaking battles that were genuinely exciting to watch.
+At the same time, the race produced genuine action.
+Early laps featured repeated overtaking battles that were exciting to watch.
 But even those moments raised a question inside the paddock: were those passes driven by primal human racing instinct, or by AI-influenced battery deployment cycles?

 The Sport Is On Fire